T0psecurity/cosmos-network-deployment/README.md

 ### Playbook Tags

-Use `gaia_control.py` to run only part of the `gaia` playbook:
+Use `cascadia_control.py` to run only part of the `cascadia` playbook:

 ```
-./gaia-control.py [-i inventory] [-t target] operation
+./cascadia-control.py [-i inventory] [-t target] operation
 ```

-The inventory argument is optional and defaults to `inventory.yml` (e.g. `./gaia-control.py restart`).
+The inventory argument is optional and defaults to `inventory.yml` (e.g. `./cascadia-control.py restart`).

 The target option is the server IP or domain.

 The operation will apply to all the nodes in the inventory:
-- `restart` restarts the gaiad/cosmovisor service
+- `restart` restarts the cascadiad/cosmovisor service
-- `stop` stops the gaiad/cosmovisor service
+- `stop` stops the cascadiad/cosmovisor service
-- `start` starts thegaiad/cosmovisor service
+- `start` starts thecascadiad/cosmovisor service
 - `reboot` reboots the machine
-- `reset` runs `gaiad unsafe-reset-all`
+- `reset` runs `cascadiad unsafe-reset-all`

 ### Role Folder Structure

-- The `gaia` role provides the core functionality of this toolkit
+- The `cascadia` role provides the core functionality of this toolkit
-- Node setup: `roles/gaia/tasks/main.yml`
+- Node setup: `roles/cascadia/tasks/main.yml`
-- Default variables: `roles/gaia/defaults/main.yml`
+- Default variables: `roles/cascadia/defaults/main.yml`
-- Systemd services: `roles/gaia/templates/`
+- Systemd services: `roles/cascadia/templates/`
-- To add a variable to the gaia config files, add it to:
+- To add a variable to the cascadia config files, add it to:
-  - `roles/gaia/templates/ansible_vars.json.j2`
+  - `roles/cascadia/templates/ansible_vars.json.j2`

 ## 🌴 Automatic Tests